paologianrossi/mackarel/README.md

 # Mackarel

-Mackarel is a small, hacky extension for acceptance testing in Rails with Capybara and FactoryGirl.
+Mackarel is a small, hacky extension for acceptance testing in Rails with Capybara and FactoryBot.

 ## Installation